-One of the beautiful things about going whitetail deer hunting is that you can do it in nearly any state.
-There are whitetail deer in almost all 50 states.
+One of the beautiful things about going whitetail hunting is that you can do it in nearly any state.
+But with that much variety of hunting destinations, also comes the challenge of getting the right gear.

 Each individual state that offers whitetail deer hunting has its own rules and regulations in place.
-You'll want to educate yourself on these rules and regulations so that you're able to follow them and avoid getting yourself into any trouble when you start hunting for whitetail deer.
+You'll want to educate yourself on these rules and regulations so that you're able to follow them and avoid getting yourself into any trouble when you start hunting.

 Some of the best rifles for hunting whitetails are: